alwynvanwyk/army-of-agents/README.md

 Each stage has a unique "STAGE_GATE_PROMPT_PLAN.md" file that provides instructions and examples with regards to building software effectively.
 This project intends to continuously improve on this way of working by using Claude, Grok, Gemini, and ChatGPT for critical feedback.

-Found a better way f doing this.
+Found a better way of doing this.
 - Review Michael's video
+    - Create a feature folder
 - Review the training material in learnt-a-thing
+- Own understanding based on cmtat repo and Medium article
+    - Start with PRD